Destyf/Destyf/README.md

 # 👋 Hi, I’m Destya

-I'm interested in Data Science and Data Engineering.
+I'm interested in Data Science.
 Currently I'm learning Machine Learning with SQL and Python.
 Have a great willingness to learn and am highly dedicated and teamwork-oriented.
 I'm passionate in data preprocessing and modeling.

 Let's connect on LinkedIn [Destya Febiolla](https://www.linkedin.com/in/destya-febiolla/)